sdeschaine/BIOL3070--Deschaine-/Warm-up-mosquitoes_Deschaine.md

 # ABSTRACT

-This study investigated whether house finches (Haemorhous mexicanus) act as important amplifying hosts of West Nile Virus (WNV) in Salt Lake City.
+In this study we explored whether house finches (Haemorhous mexicanus) act as important amplifying hosts of West Nile Virus (WNV) in Salt Lake City.
 Mosquitoes were collected using gravid and CO₂ traps, and bloodmeal sources were identified through PCR and gene sequencing.
-Bloodmeal analysis showed that house finches and house sparrows were the most frequent hosts, with house finches being dominant.
-Generalized linear models revealed a significant positive association between house finch bloodmeals and both the presence and infection rate of WNV in mosquito pools.
-These findings support the hypothesis that house finches serve as key amplifying hosts, contributing to higher rates of WNV transmission in local mosquito populations and highlighting their role in sustaining the WNV cycle in this region.
+Blood meal analysis showed that house finches and house sparrows were the most frequent hosts, with house finches being dominant.
+Generalized linear models revealed a significant positive relationship between house finch blood meals and both the presence and infection rate of WNV in mosquito pools.
+These findings support my hypothesis that house finches serve as key amplifying hosts, contributing to higher rates of WNV transmission in local mosquito populations and highlighting their role in sustaining the WNV cycle in this region.

 # BACKGROUND